 |Home Print Page|

 Unlike the Library catalogue, CrossSearch enables you to search across a range of material types and sources simultaneously, including:

-Your results are returned by relevancy but there are further opportunities to filter and sort results by year, format, library location, subject terms and language.
-You can even limit to scholarly or full text items.
+Your results are returned by relevancy but there are further options to refine and sort results by year, format, library location, subject disciplines or tags, and language.
+You can even limit to scholarly or electronic full text items.

 It is designed for: